home-assistant/hassbian-scripts/README.md

 This script was originally contributed by [@Landrash](https://github.com/Landrash).

 ### Install Mosquitto *(install_mosquitto.sh)*
-**This scipt is currently brooken upstream since packages are not available for Debian Stretch.** This script installs the MQTT Mosquitto server.
+**This script was broken since packages are not available for Debian Stretch, but we have implemented an workaround that make sure this will run as intended on HASSbian Stretch.** This script installs the MQTT Mosquitto server.
 Repository from the Mosquitto project is added to package system and the official packages for Debain are installed.
 Additionally, this script helps you create your first MQTT user that can be used with Home Assistant.